2Kier16/streamlist-soundtracks/README.md

 - **Spotify enrichment** for album links and cover art, with direct “Preview on Spotify” buttons
 - **Graceful error handling** when searches return no results
 - **Responsive navigation bar** with dynamic cart count and routing via React Router
-- **Login/Logout buttons** in navigation (future feature) — planned for secure account creation and personalized soundtrack collections
+- **Google OAuth login/logout** integrated directly in the Navbar for session control
+- **Credit card checkout simulation** with validation (card format, expiry, CVV) and localStorage persistence
 - **Modular component structure** for easy expansion
 - **Custom color palette** inspired by 2025 design trends
 - **Jest + React Testing Library integration** with passing test suites for add‑to‑cart and remove‑from‑cart flows